tide-foundation/tidecloak-js/packages/tidecloak-nextjs/README.md

 ---
 # Quickstart

-Secure your Next.js app with TideCloak: authentication, session management, data encryption, and edge-middleware integration-all in minutes.
+Secure your Next.js app with TideCloak: authentication, session management, data encryption, and edge-middleware integration all in minutes.

 ### 1. Prerequisites